dotnet/systemweb-adapters/designs/http-modules.md

 In order to support this, one of the first middlewares invoked will retrieve an instance of `HttpApplication`.
 This uses a `PooledObjectPolicy<HttpApplication>` that will create an instance of the application's `HttpApplication` type and register all modules on it.
 When the request is existing that middleware, it will return the `HttpApplication` instance.
 Upon return, it the `HttpContext` instance assigned to it is removed.

 This can potentially create a number of instances of `HttpApplication` that are only used a limited number of times.
-The pool can be controlled by customizing the `HttpApplicationOptions.PoolSize` option.
+The pool can be controlled by customizing the `HttpApplicationOptions.PoolSize` option or providing a custom implementation of `ObjectPool<HttpApplication>` that can use the `PooledObjectPolicy<HttpApplication>` provided to override the pooling behavior.